wrdhall3/loan-default-project/new_readme.md

 ## Final Recommendation: Logistic Regression (Undersampling)

-After conducting extensive evaluations, **Logistic Regression with Undersampling** emerged as the best-performing model.
-This conclusion was reached by analyzing classification metrics (recall, precision, F1-score, and accuracy) and incorporating real-world financial implications through the **Predicted Profit Analysis Tool**.
+Logistic Regression with undersampling demonstrated the best overall performance by delivering the highest interest income and loan yield.
+After comprehensive evaluations, **Logistic Regression with Undersampling** emerged as the top-performing model.
+This determination was based on a detailed analysis of classification metrics (recall, precision, F1-score, and accuracy) combined with real-world financial insights derived from the **Predicted Profit Analysis Tool**.

 ---